 Whenever appropriate, teach them to look for the mailed-by and signed-by fields (which are secured and signed by SPF and DKIM).
 Furthermore, if you can implement two-factor authentication, that will also help better secure your digital assets.

 Regular staff training can also reaffirm the fact that you shouldn’t ever click on links and attachments in unknown emails, visit websites without SSL certification, or give away sensitive information online (or via email).
+A great way to protect yourself from spoofing menaces is by using IP filtration, traffic encryption with the help of HTTPS and SSH protocols, VPN.

 While keeping your network, firewalls, and cybersecurity protocols (like anti-spoofing software) up to date can help negate a potential attack, you won’t be able to detect vulnerabilities in the system without penetration testing.